The Many Faces of Man

-The multiregional model is being used to describe what happened in Africa as we evolved to sapiens.
+The multiregional model is being used to describe what happened in Africa as we evolved towards H. sapiens.
 Once Homo sapiens were to the point of what we now recognize as archaic modern man the migration out of Africa, which had never stopped, took on a new significance.
-At that point there appeared a fundamental survival advantage to being sapiens.
+At that point there appeared a fundamental survival advantage to being a Homo sapiens.

 What that advantage was is not up for debate, a different way of being, a new and improved cognitive ability gave archaic sapiens a huge survival advantage.

-The fundamental difference that the archaic sapiens had was not physical.
-In fact, we know from skeletal remains going back over 2 million years that Homo erectus was basically us, except for the cranial size, shared the exact same morphology that we have.
+The fundamental difference that the archaic sapiens had with early hominins was not physical.
+In fact, we know from skeletal remains going back over 2 million years that Homo erectus, except for the cranial size, shared the exact same morphology that we have.

-Is that some outrageous claim, no it’s the truth.
+Is that some outrageous claim, no bone for bone we are exactly the same.
 Here I am in the summer of 2018 standing next to the Nariokotome Boy remains.

 He currently resides at the Chicago Field Museum.
 This Homo erectus boy was about 10 years old and lived over 1.6 million years ago.
 Had he been full grown he would have been 6 feet 1 inch tall (1.86m).
 Coincidentally, I am 6 feet 1 inches tall myself.
 I am the one with clothes on.

-Had he lived to adulthood we would have been the same except for the head size.
+Had he lived to adulthood we would have been the same except for the size of the head.
 If I were walking around with his tribe back then people would have said, “Man, that Bob sure has a big head doesn’t he.”
 (Yes, they did have language and talked to each other.)
 On the other hand, if Nari were to be walking down the street today, fully clothed in modern attire, he would not have drawn any stares at all.
 His cranial size falls within the modern range, all be it on the small end.

 Archaic humans did not have any physical advantage over any other hominin they encountered.
 None.

-Even going back to Homo heidelbergensis (a hominin that predates Neanderthals), our skeletal structure including cranial size is identical, our cranial capacity has been the same size from 800,000 years ago on.
+Even going back to Homo heidelbergensis (a hominin that predates Neanderthals), our skeletal structure including cranial size is identical, our cranial capacity has been roughly the same size from 800,000 years ago on.
 (Having said that it should be noted that in the last 30 to 40 thousand years the size of modern man’s brain has shrunk 10%.)

 Dexterity of hands, the same, etc., actually Neanderthals and H. heidelbergensis, if anything, had the physical advantage over us as they were a lot stronger and more heavily muscled than archaic humans.